AlexKyriacou/iot-group-project/README.md

 - `{deviceType}`: The type of device, such as `motionDetector`, `gasSensor`, or `sprinkler`.
 - `{deviceId}`: A unique identifier for the specific device instance.
-- `{action}`: The action or event being published or subscribed to, such as `status`, `command`, or `configuration`.
+- `{action}`: The action or event being published or subscribed to, such as `status`, or `configuration`.

 For example:

 - `motionDetector/device001/status`: Publish motion detector status
 - `gasSensor/device002/status`: Publish gas sensor readings
-- `sprinkler/device003/command`: Subscribe to commands for controlling the sprinkler
 - `motionDetector/device001/configuration`: Subscribe to configuration updates for the motion detector
 - `motionDetector/+/status`: Subscribe to all motionDetector status updates

+For commands that affect the entire system i.e. arming the alarm on all motion sensors we simply remove the `{deviceId}` param

+i.e.
+- `alarmSystem/command`: Pub/Sub to all commands that have been given to the alarm system as a whole

 ### JSON Message Schema